JuanMBarba/KingdomDefense/README.md

-# ProjectJS
+# Kingdom Defense
-ProjectJS is a side scrolling action game where you take control of the playable character, MC, who will be able to run, jump, and attack enemies on the field.
-You have to make it to the end while attacking or avoiding enemies to win.
+Kingdom Defense is a base defense action game where you take control of the playable character, who will be able to run, jump, and attack enemies on the field.
+You will have to fight back the invasion for as long as possible.

 # MVPs
 User's will be able to: